lemillermicrosoft/android-bootstrap/README.md

 Now we need to export your custom model from Lobe.
 If you'd like, you can skip to the [deploying your app](#deploying-your-app) section if you just want to see this app working with the default sample model.

-### Step 3 - Exporting your model
+### Step 3 - Turn On Lobe

-Once you've trained a custom model in Lobe, you can drop it into your app.

-First, let's open your project in Lobe and export it by pressing `⌘E` and selecting Tensorflow Light.

-Once you have the Tensorflow Light model, rename it to `model_unquant.tflite` and drag it into this repo to replace the existing model files:
-* `lobe_android/app/src/main/assets/model_unquant.tflite`
-* `lobe_android/app/src/main/assets/labels.txt`

-And we're done!
-Next let's get it on your phone so you can see it work live.
+This project connects to your instance of Lobe on the same machine or local network by referencing it's IP.
+In the future, we'd like to replace this manual step with an automatic connection.
+After starting Lobe, determine your machines IP and set it in the code or in-app after deploying.

 ### Step 4 - Deploying your app